heer-shah11/school-mgmt/README.md

 - Subject

 ## Relation
+- One to Many:
-- One teacher can teach multiple subjects
+   Ome teacher can teach multiple subjects
-- One student can have attendance records for multiple subjects
-- Attedance table connects students and subjects
+- Many to Many:
+   Students and subjects are connected through the attedance table

 Schema overview:
 ```text